 Registrant Contributions for Messrs.
 Waddell, Gentzkow, Glass and Buckley are allocated pursuant to the Senior Executive Retirement Plan, which was established effective December 31, 1995.
 Under the Senior Executive Retirement Plan, the amount allocated each year for an executive is 15% of the sum of his base salary and cash bonus (pursuant to the Annual Performance Bonus Plan).
 Accrued amounts earn interest at a rate equal to Moody's Corporate Bond Yield Average.
-For 2012, this interest rate was 4.08% and the corresponding 120% long-term annual applicable federal rate was 2.89%.
+For 2013, this interest rate was 4.91% and the corresponding 120% long-term annual applicable federal rate was 3.99%.
 All allocations are subject to a vesting schedule, which provides that no amount is vested until ten years of service.
 After ten years of service, the amount vested is 50% plus 4 1/6% for each year over age 50, with 100% vesting thus occurring at age 62.
-In the event of a Change in Control (see Appendix A for a definition of this term), all amounts credited under the Senior Executive

-Retirement Plan shall become fully vested and nonforfeitable.
+In the event of a Change in Control (see Appendix A for a definition of this term), all amounts credited under the Senior Executive Retirement Plan shall become fully vested and nonforfeitable.
 Vested accrued amounts are paid following termination of employment.
 Prior to January 1, 1996, Messrs.
 Waddell, Gentzkow and Glass participated in the Deferred Compensation Plan.
 Contributions made prior to such date continue to earn interest as provided by the Deferred Compensation Plan.
-Of the aggregate balances shown in the table, \$1,983,452, \$1,211,018, \$847,034 and \$603,033 were unvested as of December 31, 2012, for Messrs.
+Of the aggregate balances shown in the table, \$1,877,271, \$1,073,263, \$815,951 and \$706,910 were unvested as of December 31, 2013, for Messrs.
 Waddell, Gentzkow, Glass and Buckley, respectively.
 All vested amounts are paid following disability or termination of employment for any reason.
-Pursuant to the Senior Executive Retirement Plan and resolutions adopted by the Compensation Committee in 1995, in the event of a Change in Control (see Appendix A for a definition of this term), there shall be allocated to Mr. Waddell attains age 62 (6 years as of December 31, 2012) and (b) the last annual allocation for Mr. Waddell made under the Senior Executive Retirement Plan.
-After such Change in Control allocation has been made, each subsequent annual allocation under the Senior Executive Retirement Plan for Mr. Waddell following the Change in Control.
+Pursuant to the Senior Executive Retirement Plan and resolutions adopted by the Compensation Committee in 1995, in the event of a Change in Control (see Appendix A for a definition of this term), there shall be allocated to Mr. Waddell's account an amount equal to the product of (a) the number of whole years remaining until Mr. Waddell attains age 62 (5 years as of December 31, 2013) and (b) the last annual allocation for Mr. Waddell made under the Senior Executive Retirement Plan.
+After such Change in Control allocation has been made, each subsequent annual allocation under the Senior Executive Retirement Plan for Mr. Waddell following the Change in Control and prior to his 62nd birthday shall be reduced by an amount equal to the last annual allocation made to Mr. Waddell prior to the Change in Control.